meedan/check-bots/google-factcheck-explorer-bot/README.md

 # Overview

+NOTE: These instructions include references to documentation and AWS infrastructure that are not visable outside the Meedan organization.
+Please contact us if you need information about any of these resources to install this code on your own system.

 ## Background data
 For items to become availible to be displayed by the bot
 * ClaimReivew objects are parsed daily by Fetch plugin `fetch/lib/claim_review_parsers/google_fact_check.rb`